-Spindlewood’s kinder cottage is located on a little traveled road.
-You’ll find it just past the frog pond, behind John Silverio’s architecture and painting studio.
-Also on the property are Susan and John’s family home, flower and vegetable gardens, and a barn that is currently home to two wooly sheep, three hens, and one barn cat.
-It is an extraordinarily peaceful and natural setting that invites children to explore and interact with the natural world and with each other at their own developmental pace.
+Spindlewood’s cottage is on a quiet road.
+Walking paths lead past John Silverio’s architecture and painting studio.
+Also on the property are Susan and John’s home and gardens, as well as a barn and pasture with three sheep and three hens.
+The peaceful and natural setting invites children to explore and interact with the natural world and with each other at their own developmental pace.

 Spindlewood invites and welcomes children and families of any race, religion, and national or ethnic origin. ________________________________________________________________________________________________